ShihanRishad/GenPass/README.md

 ## 📱 Screenshot
 <img alt="screenshot" src="./assets/images/phoneSS.png">

+## 🚀 Usage
+- You can try it out one the web: <a href="https://gen-pass-omega.vercel.app/">GenPass (https://gen-pass-omega.vercel.app/)</a>
+- This project is also available as android app as well.
+You can find the APK on <a href="https://github.com/ShihanRishad/GenPass/releases/">releases</a>
+- Or you can download the apkk directly from <a href="https://github.com/ShihanRishad/GenPass/releases/download/passgen/app-release.apk">This link from release</a>
+- You can also use and build it locally, read the next part:

 ## 🏠 Get started locally
 You can test this app in your local machine as well!
 Just follow the steps bellow for that: